oroinc/documentation/user/back-office/marketing/promotions/promotions/manage-discounts-in-orders.rst

    * **Description** --- Provide the reason for the special discount.
 This field is optional.

    .. image:: /user/img/marketing/promotions/AddSpecialDiscount2.png
+      :alt: Providing the discount and description in the form

 3. Click **Apply**.

   .. image:: /user/img/marketing/promotions/AddSpecialDiscount3.png
+     :alt: View the discount saved in the All Special Discounts section under Promotions and Discounts

 This way, you can apply one or more special discounts to selected orders.